atomikaya/fiction/_posts/over-and-done-with/2017-02-12-Makeovers.md

 “So,” he said, “where do you think we should be going, Spanky?”

 “Hm.”
-Spanky shoke himself awake.
+Spanky shook himself awake.
 “I think I would enjoy Spain.
 That's what I've been thinking about.
 What about you?”

 The cocktail shot Andy had asked for was served and he drank it, bottoms up, next to the coffee.